 When a home has poor or inadequate insulation, it can be challenging to keep the interior cool in the summer while also staying warm in the winter.
 Insulated vinyl siding (which is also referred to as thermal siding) can give a home that extra protection and climate control.

 In traditional siding or regular vinyl materials, a gap is left between the outer wall of the house and the siding that has been used.
 This can promote a loss of energy from the structure.
+Which is why Pro uses an insulating foam board beneath the our housewrap. this foam board will offset any thermal energy loss that occurs with siding alone.

 Insulated vinyl siding has insulation material on the panels which can provide the house with nearly four times more insulating protection than non-insulated siding.